Rosie Rozell

 Roland Dwayne “Rosie” Rozell (August 29, 1928 – February 28, 1995) was a tenor in the Southern Gospel Music industry.
-He was a tenor singer for several groups, starting with the Tulsa Trumpeters, The Statesmen Quartet, Rosie Rozell and the Searchers and The Masters V.
+He was a tenor singer for several groups, starting with the Tulsa Trumpeters, The Statesmen Quartet, Rosie Rozell and the Searchers and The Masters V. He has been called “the gold standard” for Southern Gospel music tenors and is considered the greatest tenor singer in the genre’s history by many industry insiders and critics.

 He was born on August 29, 1928, in Hardy, Kay County, Oklahoma.

 His group, Rosie Rozell and the Searchers also featured his wife Betty Rozell, a singer and keyboardist.
 The Searchers featured a Hammond B3 organ, which was unusual for Southern Gospel Music.